 Awards and recognition

-Our Diploma in Safety, Health, and Environmental Management (SHEM) at the University of Fredericton was voted Reader’s Choice OHS Diploma Program in Canadian Occupational Safety (COS) magazine.
-To read the full Reader’s Choice Awards edition of Canadian Occupational Safety, click here.
+The School of Occupational Health and Safety at UFred was selected as a Readers’ Choice award winner in Canadian Occupational Safety (COS) magazine.
+To read the full Readers Choice Awards edition of Canadian Occupational Safety, click here.

 The Canadian Society of Safety Engineering (CSSE) is offering the SHEM diploma program as an extension of their current professional development offerings.
 Other professional recognitions will be posted as they are approved in the coming months.
 All diploma curricula are reviewed by a panel of senior safety practitioners and adult educators.

 Carole Charbonneau, Diploma in Safety, Health and Environmental Management (SHEM) alumna

 “I am extremely confident in recommending UFred to others as it has top notch education, programs, instructors, reputation, student services, technology, and is well recognized.”